Dichloroacetylene: Production

 A trace of methanol is required.

 It has also been generated (and used in situ) using lithium diisopropylamide under anhydrous conditions as well as potassium hydroxide.

-Dichloroacetylene is stabilized in the presence of ether, with which it forms an azeotrope (boiling point of 32 °C), and trichloroethylene.
+Dichloroacetylene can occur and be stable in air at concentrations of up to 200 parts per million if certain other compounds, such as ether, with which it forms an azeotrope (boiling point of 32 °C), and trichloroethylene, are also present.

 Adventitious routes

 It is a by-product in the production of vinylidene chloride.
 For instance, it can be formed from trichloroethylene.
-It is also possible to produce dichloroacetylene from trichloroethylene at low concentrations by running the trichloroethylene through nitrogen at 120° Celsius in the presence of dry potassium hydroxide.
+It is also possible to produce dichloroacetylene from trichloroethylene at low concentrations by running the trichloroethylene through nitrogen at 120 °C in the presence of dry potassium hydroxide.

-Dichloroacetylene can occur and be stable in air at concentrations of up to 200 parts per million if certain other compounds are also present.

 Reactions

 Dichloroacetylene reacts with oxygen to give phosgene: